In this article, we explain how you can remotely configure Google Chrome for Android devices using managed app configurations.

-In the below picture, you can see an example for configuring some of the most common settings for Google Chrome.
+In the below picture, you can see an example of configuring some of the most common settings for Google Chrome.

-As you can see, the example configuration blocks access to all websites except “google.com”, “android.com” and “https://www.miradore.com”.
-Then, Configure the home page URL sets the Miradore website as the home page for the browser.
-And lastly, Managed Bookmarks setting creates a bookmark folder which contains bookmarked links to Android’s and Miradore’s websites.
+As you can see, the example configuration blocks access to all websites except "google.com", "android.com" and "https://www.miradore.com".
+Then, Configure the home page URL ets the Miradore website as the home page for the browser.
+And lastly, Managed Bookmarks setting creates a bookmark folder that contains bookmarked links to Android's and Miradore's websites.

 Deploy Chrome with the managed configurations

 After you have defined the managed app configs, you can deploy the app either manually or automatically.